vaibhavsagar/website/blog/ghci-in-the-browser.md

 access to `base` or other GHC boot packages.
-As of this writing it is on [the roadmap for GHC 9.12+](https://gitlab.haskell.org/ghc/ghc/-/wikis/javascript-backend?version_id=bff087ec5b0231e12b3a8d902522f3d41aed530b) so hopefully that will eventually be possible.
+As of this writing it is on [the roadmap for GHC 9.12+](https://gitlab.haskell.org/ghc/ghc/-/wikis/javascript-backend?version_id=bff087ec5b0231e12b3a8d902522f3d41aed530b) so hopefully that will eventually be possible (tracked [here](https://gitlab.haskell.org/ghc/ghc/-/issues/25067)).
 If you get this working I'd love to know about it!

 [^1]: It's not something I'm working on and I don't know how to go from this